-Our Quality Framework outlines the ways in which our home is supported to achieve success with a focus on quality of life, safety, regulatory compliance, and resident engagement.
-In alignment with provincial requirements, our home is responsible for directing our quality improvement plan, with the support of a dedicated regional team who assist us with our home's quality initiatives as needed.
+Extendicare's Quality Framework outlines the ways in which our home is supported to achieve success with a focus on quality of life, safety, regulatory compliance and resident engagement.
+In alignment with provincial requirements, each Extendicare home in the province is responsible for directing their quality improvement plan, with the support of a dedicated regional team who assist us with our home's quality initiatives.
 Our strategic direction and the initiatives that support the plan also meet or exceed standards set by Accreditation Canada and meet the requirements of our LSAA.
 Our home's multidisciplinary Continuous Quality Improvement (CQI) Committee oversees our quality program.
 It is led by our home's CQI lead.
-Membership includes our home leadership team, each designated program lead, Medical Director, Dietitian, Pharmacy Consultant, resident council and family representatives, and care team representatives, including a Personal Support Worker and Registered clinical staff.
-Our CQI committee meets at a minimum quarterly and uses our CQI Framework to identify key areas for quality improvement in our home, make recommendations, monitor and measure progress, identify and implement adjustments, and communicate improvement outcomes for the current and following year.
+Membership includes our home leadership team, each designated program lead, Medical Director, Dietitian, Pharmacy Consultant, resident and family council representatives, and care team representatives, including a Personal Support Worker and Registered clinical staff.
+Our CQI committee meets at a minimum quarterly and uses a CQI Framework in alignment with

+Extendicare's enterprise-wide strategic quality priorities to identify key areas for quality improvement in our home, make recommendations, monitor and measure progress, identify and implement adjustments, and communicate improvement outcomes for the current and following year.
 Results are discussed and shared with residents, families, team members and external partners to support our priorities, targets, and activities.

-We measure and monitor our quality initiatives using data accuracy and quality indicator results.
-Our home's quality reports are circulated monthly and reviewed, to help monitor progress and drive meaningful conversation at our continuous quality committee meetings.
+Across our organization, Extendicare measures and monitors our quality initiatives using data accuracy and quality indicator results.
+Home-level quality reports are circulated monthly and reviewed by homes and regional teams across our network, to help monitor progress and drive meaningful conversation at each home's continuous quality committee meetings.
 Performance monitoring is a key part of our relentless efforts to improve performance and include but are not limited to the following:

 - Monitoring key quality indicators

 - Internal audits

 - External audits

-- Annual program evaluations
+- Annual Program evaluations

 - Resident and Family Experience Survey results